 WP Engine are growing an impressive number of enterprise level clients too.

-So why should you use WordPress?
+So why should your enterprise business use WordPress?
 Traditionally, WordPress’ adventures in enterprise have been focussed mainly on content-heavy requirements like blogs and news sites.
 As the WP ecosystem has grown and matured, the number of enterprise problems that can be solved with WordPress as a platform has grown dramatically.
 Here are just a few examples:

-1. Full content management of group, brand and campaign websites
+- Full content management of group, brand, and campaign websites

-4. Community, forums, support and membership sites (including premium content)
+- Community, forums, support, and membership sites (including premium content)

 The sheer scale of development of the WordPress ecosystem means that it’s almost impossible for any competitor to, well, compete.
 So why do agencies offering WordPress solutions at a fraction of the price of typical enterprise license fees still find it hard to secure enterprise clients?